Your 4 minute guide to surviving year-end

 You can't control the decisions, actions, or feelings of others, including your donors, your coworkers, and your family members.

-So recognizing that most things are actually out of your control can be a big weight off of your shoulders, especially this time of year.
+So recognizing and starting to accept that many things are actually out of your control can be a big weight off of your shoulders, especially this time of year.

 4. Don’t negotiate sleep, diet or exercise

-If you're anything like me, good sleep, diet, and exercise patterns are the first thing to go out the window when things get stressful, especially this time of year.
+If you're anything like me, good sleep, diet, and exercise patterns are the first things to go out the window when things get stressful, especially this time of year.

 If I'm pressed for time, I'll often negotiate these things away.
 For example, waking up an hour or two early, sleeping six hours instead of seven, just to get a little bit of extra time to work.

-But these negotiations have never turned out in my favor.
+But these negotiations are never fruitful.
 For example, I know when I don't get enough sleep, I'm less productive, creative, and patient the next day.

-So keep in mind how important these things are, especially when we're under so much stress at year-end.
-And don't negotiate away whatever works for you in terms of diet, sleep, and exercise.
+So keep in mind how important these things are and don't negotiate away whatever works for you in terms of diet, sleep, and exercise.
 Just try your best to keep it up!